MTstateIntroStats/IntroStatTextbook/docs/06-inference-num.md

 <!-- TODO later - add note to compare to 99% CI in previous section, which contained zero. -->

+::: {.workedexample}
-\BeginKnitrBlock{example}<div class="example">Create a theory-based 95% confidence interval for the average price difference between books at the UCLA Bookstore and books on Amazon.
+Create a theory-based 95% confidence interval for the average price difference between books at the UCLA Bookstore and books on Amazon.

 ---